Massachusetts law about smoking

 Federal laws

-Regulating the manufacture, marketing, sale and distribution of tobacco products.
-Links to the law, regulations and guidance.
+Regulates the manufacture, marketing, sale and distribution of tobacco products.
+Links to the law, rules and regulations (proposed and final), and guidance documents.

 Federal regulations